About Me

 Educational Qualifications

-• University of Dhaka, Bangladesh : LLB (Honours)
+• University of Dhaka, Bangladesh: LLB (Honours)

-• University of Dhaka, Bangladesh : LLM
+• University of Dhaka, Bangladesh: LLM

-• Queen Mary University of London, United Kingdom : LLM with Distinction
+• Queen Mary University of London, United Kingdom: LLM with Distinction

-• BPP University, United Kingdom : Bar Transfer Test (BTT)
+• BPP University, United Kingdom: Bar Transfer Test (BTT)

 Reported Cases

-• Dr. Badiul Alam Mazumdar & Others vs. Bangladesh, 20 SCOB (2025) HCD 97; LEX/BDHC/1903/2024 (as Intervenor No. 10)
+• Dr. Badiul Alam Mazumdar & Others vs. Bangladesh, 20 SCOB (2025) HCD 97; 33 BLT (2025) HCD 439 (as Intervenor)

-• Chief Prosecutor vs. Sheikh Hasina & Another, 33 BLT (2025) ICT 1 (Contempt of Court matter)
+• Chief Prosecutor vs. Sheikh Hasina & Another (Contempt of Court), 33 BLT (2025) ICT 01 (as Prosecutor)

-Outside the Court
+Outside the Courtroom

 Notable Clients & Collaborations